 - Remember that there is no such thing as a group certificate.
 Since 2001 they have been called PAYG Payment Summaries.
 This will save a lot of confusion in dealing with the ATO.

 - Check your pre-filling report.
-This is the easiest way to get a copy.
+This is the easiest way to get a copy for 2009 onwards.
+This is available on MyGov

 How to find missing tax records

 For PAYG Payment Summaries (aka group certificates) see above.
-For most other items, ask your accountant for a copy of your pre-filling report.
+For most other items, you can use the your pre-filling report for 2009 onwards.
 If you still can’t get the information, here are some helpful ways of finding it.

 - Bank interest: For recent years you can probably get a summary of interest on internet banking.
 For older years, call your bank.